-TCM Classics — This story was originally published on the site in 2017, but we loved it so much we decided to bring it back.
-Keep these fascinating facts in mind as you begin making your dinner party plans for Thanksgiving and the other upcoming winter holidays.
+TCM Classics — So you’re mastered a plant-based diet.
+But did you know that adding more of your favorite herbs and spices to your diet can have a huge impact on your health too?
+This story was originally published on the site in 2017.
+Keep these fascinating facts in mind as you begin making your dinner party plans for Thanksgiving and the other upcoming winter holidays!

-When it comes to wellness buzzwords, “antioxidant” is top of the list.
-It has us stashing goji in our desks for daily snacking, and tossing back blueberries like no one’s business.
-While filling up on high antioxidant foods like these is definitely important, it’s not necessarily the most efficient solution: According to science (spelled out in this article by former TCM Guest Editor, Dr. Axe), a sprinkle of spice here and there can provide a dose that’s 30 times more potent than the foods known for their high level of antioxidants!
+When it comes to wellness buzzwords, antioxidants are top of the list.
+We stash goji in our desks for daily snacking and toss back blueberries like no one’s business.
+But, while filling up on high antioxidant foods like these is definitely important, it’s not necessarily the most efficient solution: according to science spelled out in this article by former TCM Guest Editor, Dr. Josh Axe, a few herbs and spices can provide a dose that’s 30 times more potent than the foods known for their high level of antioxidants!

-Why should I care about antioxidants?
-The short answers is because healthy pros say so; the longer one is because the higher antioxidant foods and products we welcome into our lives, the more able our bodies are able to stop or delay the damaging of cells.
+The higher antioxidant foods and products we welcome into our lives, the more able our bodies are able to stop or delay the damaging of cells.
 Oxidants — the opposite of anitoxidants –are free radicals naturally produced by our bodies to help fight off viruses and other health-inhibiting invaders.
 They also occur in our environment via air pollution, smoke, alcohol etc. which can cause an unhealthy buildup in our systems.
 Oxidant overload can lead to accelerated aging, weakened immunity, and cellular damage linked to disease among other major health hurdles down the line.
 On the logical flip-side, inviting more antioxidants into our bodies directly combats these adverse effects.

 Goji Berries: 25,000 ORAC score